johmca/IBM-Watson-Developer-Certification-Study-Guide/README.md

 ![Natural Language Classifier](https://www.ibm.com/watson/developercloud/doc/natural-language-classifier/images/classifier_process.png)

-##### CSV training data file format
+##### **CSV training data file format**

 Make sure that your CSV training data adheres to the following format
+requirements:

-requirements: - The data must be UTF-8 encoded. - Separate text values and each class value by a comma delimiter.
-Each record (row) is terminated by an end-of-line character, which is a special character or sequence of characters that indicate the end of a line. - Each record must have one text value and at least one class value. - Class values cannot include tabs or end-of-line characters. - Text values cannot contain tabs or new lines without special handling.
-To preserve tabs or new lines, escape a tab with \t, and escape new lines with \r, \n or \r\n. - For example, Example text\twith a tab is valid, but Example text with a tab is not valid. - Always enclose text or class values with double quotation marks in the training data when it includes the following
+\- T**he data must be UTF-8 encoded.**

+\- **Separate text values and each class value by a comma delimiter.** Each record (row) is terminated by an end-of-line character, which is a special character or sequence of characters that indicate the end of a line.

+\- **Each record must have one text value and at least one class value**.

+\- **Class values cannot include tabs or end-of-line characters**.

+\- T**ext values cannot contain tabs or new lines without special handling**.
+To preserve tabs or new lines, escape a tab with \t, and escape new lines with \r,
+\n or \r\n.
+For example, Example text\t with a tab is valid, but Example text with a tab is not valid.

+\- **Always enclose text or class values with double quotation marks in the training data when it includes the following characters: **

-characters: - Commas ("Example text, with comma"). - Double quotation marks.
+Commas ("Example text, with comma"),

+Double quotation marks.
 In addition, quotation marks must be escaped with double quotation marks ("Example text with ""quotation""").

-##### Size limitations
+##### **Size limitations**

-There are size limitations to the training data: - The training data must have at least five records (rows) and no more than 15,000 records. - The maximum total length of a text value is 1024 characters.
+There are size limitations to the training data:

+\- The training data must have at least **five records **(rows) and no more than **15,000 records**.

+\- The maximum total length of a text value is **1024 characters.**

 ##### Supported languages